yukixLLL/MLProjects/Project2_Submission/README.md

 │   └── user_median_predictions.csv
 │
-├── parameters_tuning (the tuning of ALS is found in als.py above) │   ├── pyFM_params.py                      # Script to find the best parameters of pyFM
+├── parameters_tuning (the tuning of ALS is found in als.py above) │   ├── helpers.py                          # Same helpers
+│   ├── pyFM_params.py                      # Script to find the best parameters of pyFM
-│   ├── spotlight_params.py         # Script to find the best parameters of pyFM
+│   ├── spotlight_params.py                 # Script to find the best parameters of spotlight
-│   ├── surprise_knn_params.py                 # Script to find the best parameters of pyFM
+│   ├── surprise_knn_params.py              # Script to find the best parameters of knn
-│   └── surprise_svd_params.py                # Script to find the best parameters of pyFM
+│   └── surprise_svd_params.py              # Script to find the best parameters of svd
 │
 ├── MLenv.yml                       # Environment file for Anaconda
 └── README.md                       # This file